SchlossLab/severe-CDI/paper/paper-gfm.md

 dataset allows for comparing severity definitions.
-We found that models predicting pragmatic severity with as much data as available performed best, while models classifying IDSA severity outperformed the all-cause and attributable definitions only with the inersection.
+We found that models predicting pragmatic severity with as much data as available performed best, while models classifying IDSA severity outperformed the all-cause and attributable definitions only with the intersection.
 Performance dropped substantially when reducing to the intersection dataset for all definitions, likely due to the particularly imbalanced nature of the all-cause and attributable definitions.
 These results demonstrate the